tango-controls/fandango/doc/devices/CopyCatDS.rst

 Install fandango library
 ------------------------

-Note that, although not mandatory, most of fandango requires PyTango previously installed.
+Note that you need PyTango pre-installed to run any fandango Device Server.

 With PIP (may need sudo)::